All right, all the big gun media people are saying that Trump's going to endorse Romney now.

 And there's no bigger doofus than Barack Hussein Obama.

-No bigger doofus and nobody more detached, and nobody could be more wrong about things than Barack Hussein Obama.
+No bigger doofus and nobody more detached and nobody could be more wrong about things than Barack Hussein Obama.

-And here are wonderful Republican establishments.
+And here our wonderful Republican establishments can't have Newt, man.

 They're going to make the campaign about him.